 Hire a QA

 There is another option.
 Other teams also have a QA, you can hire one temporarily.
-In this scenario, we skip the necessity to train someone to do the basics of QA job.
+In this scenario, we skip the necessity to train someone to do the basics of a QA job.
 All the team needs to do is brief a trained outsider and sit back to watch the professional work their magic.

-Acceptance criteria is a “must have” in each user story.
+Acceptance criteria are a “must-have” in each user story.
 The QA can make his own criteria, known as test cases.
 (If you haven’t heard about it yet, you should definitely contact me.
 Your life is in a danger!)
 It is worth replicating when considering the workflow during a QA’s leave of absence.
 The “borrowed” QA will have an easier task because even the interpretation of test results will be more effective.
 And the burndown charts could reach 100%, as it does when you are around.

 What about… test automation?